-The Metropolitan Museum of Art: The Met has famously abolished their “suggested donation” policy for visiting guests, but out-of-town students don’t have to pay $25.
-See 6,000 years of world art at the country’s largest art institution at just $12.
+The Metropolitan Museum of Art: The Met has famously abolished their “suggested donation” policy for visiting guests, but out-of-town students don’t have to pay $30.
+See 6,000 years of world art at the country’s largest art institution for just $17.
 These rates apply not only to The Met’s main location, but also The Met Cloisters, the Inwood location housing religious art.

 The Museum at FIT: The Fashion Institute of Technology is devoted to the study of fashion design, production, marketing, and history.
 Its museum, showcasing fashion exhibitions on the school’s Chelsea campus, is free for not only FIT students but for anyone curious about the fascinating world of fashion.

 Museum at Eldridge Street Synagogue: This National Historic Landmark is a restored treasure on the Lower East Side, notable for its celestial blue stained glass window and importance in Jewish American history.
-Students pay $10 daily, and Monday admission is Pay What You Wish.
+Students pay $10 daily, and Monday and Friday admission are Pay What You Wish.

-Museum of Arts and Design: Examine the wild, wonderful possibilities of craft at MAD, offering $12 student rates and Pay-What-You-Wish Thursdays, 6-9pm, at its Columbus Circle location.
+Museum of Arts and Design: Examine the wild, wonderful possibilities of craft at MAD, offering $12 student rates and half-off Thursdays at its Columbus Circle location.